tomasmendesr/rather-labs-challenge/README.md

-node createProposal.js "First proposal as example" "This is the first proposal" "Option A" "Option B" 3600 10 node createProposal.js "Should we allow people without tokens to vote? " "This is the second proposal" "Yes" "No" 3600 5 node createProposal.js "Minimum votes should always be at least 10? " "This is the third proposal" "Yes" "No" 3600 10
+node createProposal.js "First proposal as example" "This is the first proposal" "Option A" "Option B" 3600 10 node createProposal.js "Should we allow people without tokens to vote? " "This is the second proposal" "Yes" "No" 3600 5 node createProposal.js "Minimum votes should always be at least 10? " "This is the third proposal" "Yes" "No" 3600 10 node createProposal.js "Admin should be able to vote?"
+"A new proposal" "Yes" "No" 3600 4 node createProposal.js "Is this the last proposal?"
+"Final proposal" "Yes" "No" 3600 25

 =====================